Remote Sensing and Forest Inventory

 ContentThe course includes the theories via lectures and literature and applications, including computer exercises, that are used within remote sensing and forest inventory, how these data sources are integrated and their use in different applications from the forest companies’ inventories to global inventories of greenhouse gases.
 Common remote sensing data are air images and laser scanning data.
 Furthermore, guest lectures by individuals from forest companies, student-run seminars for advanced understanding of the course content and knowledge of research are included in Sweden and internationally via use of scientific writings and contact with researchers.
 The course is concluded with joint project work regarding remote sensing and field inventory are combined to retrieve information which highlight special issues.
 The course also includes processing of remote sensing data and data collection for ecological and environmental applications, connected to Sweden’s environmental monitoring program (e. g., the National Forest Inventory and National Inventory of Landscapes in Sweden- NILS).
 The course is concluded with joint project work regarding remote sensing and field inventory are combined to retrieve information which highlight special issues.
 Compulsory components are exercises, seminars, group assignments, examinations and the final examination.

 Formats and requirements for examinationParticipation in compulsory parts.
 Approved written exams.
 Approved project work and oral and written presentation.
+If a student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.

 - If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.